 The starting point of the itinerary is in the road that connects Costa Valle Imagna to Valsecca in the province of Bergamo on the border with Lecco.
 Coming from Costa Valle Imagna, continue for just over 3 km and before a hairpin bend on the left you will notice a bulletin board with information on the route.
 Park the car on a clearing along the road to the right.

 Directions for Google Maps available here.

 From the car park you reach the bulletin board and follow the steep path that goes up into the woods.
-Go past a small building and continue along the track to a first aided section ("Rampa Adelaide").
-Go up this grassy ramp and continue for a few minutes until you reach a saddle where you will notice the metal equipment of the first of the eleven towers that characterize this ferrata (20' from the parking lot).
+Go past a small building and continue along the track to a first section aided ("Rampa Adelaide").
+Go up this grassy ramp and we proceed for a few minutes until you reach a saddle where you will noticemetal equipment of the first of the eleven towers that characterize this ferrata (20' from the parking lot).